-From March 29 to April 2, 2021, the Occupational Safety and Health Administration (OSHA), in alliance with the National Grain and Feed Association (NGFA), is holding its annual Stand Up for Grain Safety Week.
+From April 4 to April 8, 2022, the Occupational Safety and Health Administration (OSHA), in alliance with the National Grain and Feed Association (NGFA), is holding its annual Stand Up 4 Grain Safety Week.
 This nationwide event is an opportunity to foster dialogue between employers and workers in the interest of promoting OSHA grain bin safety.

 Employers are encouraged to participate by holding voluntary Safety Stand-Ups in which they hold talks with employees about the latent hazards involved with working in a grain bin or other confined space, review OSHA-mandated safety protocols, and reinforce the importance of preventing incidents of grain bin entrapment and engulfment.
 Workers are also encouraged to take an active role in the Safety Stand-Ups by offering ideas to improve bin safety, as well as expressing any related concerns they may have.